The cheapest way to lay artificial grass: Cost-Effective Tips &Tricks

 • Removal of Old Grass: Manual removal of existing grass and weeds with basic tools like shovels and rakes.
 If you hire a professional, this cost can range from $0.50 to $1 per square foot.

-• Levelling the Surface: If you do this yourself, you might only need to purchase a hand tamper or compactor, which can be rented for $30 to $50 per day.
+• Leveling the Surface: If you do this yourself, you might only need to purchase a hand tamper or compactor, which can be rented for $30 to $50 per day.
 Professional grading can cost between $1 to $2 per square foot.

 • Crushed Stone or Gravel: A stable base is crucial for proper drainage.
 Depending on the type and depth required, crushed stone or gravel costs between $1 and $3 per square foot.